-In 2011, Google released a paper titled Winning the Zero Moment of Truth (ZMOT) in which they discuss the moment when shoppers realize they have a need and begin to research what they should/want to buy.
+In a Google paper titled Winning the Zero Moment of Truth (ZMOT), they discuss the moment when shoppers realize they have a need and begin to research what they should/want to buy.
 The impressions on the shopper of their brand choice come in this stage of the buying process – impressions accumulated from earned media sources such as online reviews, articles, news, word of mouth, and organic search.

 For example, about 6 months ago, I knew I’d be in the market for a new commuting/travel bag that had to be precisely made with the perfect pockets.
 The moment I opened my browser window and began my search was my personal ZMOT.
 However, I didn’t buy at that moment.
 I did a lot of searches before I finally bought a bag this month.